How to lose weight without dieting (and still see real results)

 You don't need to follow drastic, diet steps to achieve great results.

-How to Lose Weight Without Dieting | Juniper
+This is How to Lose Weight Without Dieting | Juniper

 At its most basic, a diet is the food and drinks that you consume regularly.
 Nothing more, nothing less.

 But with a multi-billion-dollar industry built on weight loss, it’s come to mean so much more.
-Fad diets and restrictive eating plans from keto to paleo, juice cleanses and intermittent fasting have turned what you eat into a complicated, hard-to-follow mess.
+Fad diets and restrictive eating plans from keto to paleo, juice cleanses, and intermittent fasting have turned what you eat into a complicated, hard-to-follow mess.

-And while portion control and regular physical activity are important parts of losing fat, you don't need to follow drastic, diet steps like skipping breakfast for great results.
+And while portion control and regular physical activity are important parts of losing fat, you don't need to follow drastic diet steps like skipping breakfast for great results.
 Here’s how to lose weight without dieting.

 Why most diets don't work